 The door should not be at the corner of the walls, but a few feet away from the corner junction.
 The Reason -Its preferable to have more window openings towards the North and East to allow constant sunlight through the day.
 Since the door is opaque, it should be placed away from the N-E corner, more to the centre.

-For a South-facing House – Avoid placing a door in the left half (South-West), instead place it in the right half, that is in the South-East.
-The Reason- It is always preferrable to have minimum number of openings in the South-West since the hot infra-red rays of the evening sunlight are projected maximum to this direction.
+Avoid placing a door in the left half (South-West), instead place it in the right half, that is in the South-East.
+The Reason- It is always preferable to have minimum number of openings in the South-West since the hot infra-red rays of the evening sunlight are projected maximum to this direction.

 If a house has a main entrance in the South there should be one more corresponding to it in the North direction also.
 The Reason – To allow the constant light from the North into the house.